Tel mee met Taal (Count on skills) programme employer subsidies

 - You can submit a subsidy application on your own behalf as an employer, but also on behalf of yourself and one or more other employers.
 In the latter case, the employer who submits the application will act as budget holder.
 R&D funds and educational organizations can also act as budget holder for one or more employers.

-These were the amounts for the Netherlands (including the Caribbeans) in 2021:
+These are the amounts for the Netherlands (including the Caribbeans) in 2023:

 In case lots are drawn